bhits-dev/uaa/README.md

 ## Changes Made by the Consent2Share Development Team

-* Change the style/CSS of "Consent2Share account password reset request" email to match with "Set up your Consent2Share account" email.
+* Change the style/CSS of "Consent2Share account password reset request" email to match with "Set up your Consent2Share account" email
-* Fix a bug that prevented the user's email ID from being printed in the "Consent2Share account password reset request" email body.
+* Fix a bug that prevented the user's email ID from being printed in the "Consent2Share account password reset request" email body
-* Added uaa.yml under config-template for configuring the uaa properties
+* Added uaa.yml under config-template for configuring the UAA properties
-* Created a Docker folder and added Dockerfile to dockerize uaa
+* Created a Docker folder and added Dockerfile to dockerize UAA
-* Added docker-image-desc.md under docs folder which describes about uaa Docker image
+* Added docker-image-desc.md in uaa\docs folder which describes UAA Docker image

 ## Configure
 * By default a Consent2Share staff admin user (consent2share@gmail.com/admin) will be created, which can be changed or more staff admin users can be added under scim.users section in uaa.yml.